wangqinNick/tp/docs/DeveloperGuide.md

 ### Undo the previous command
 1. Undo previous action:
     1. Test case: `undo`, after the user has input in an initial command.\
-    Expected: The previous command that was input will be undone.
+    Expected: The previous Command that was input will be undone.
 Details of the success of the undone will be shown.
     2. Test case: `undo`, without any initial input by the user.\
     Expected: Due to the fact that there is nothing to undo as there was no user input, details of the associated error message will be shown.